-Once a horse leaves Iceland, the law prevents them from returning home, and to this day there are no horses allowed to be imported.
+Once a horse leaves Iceland the law prevents them from returning home.
+To this day no horses are allowed to be imported.

 Tough, Surefooted, Fluffy, and Loveable!

 These well built little horses are known for having solid hooves, strong bones, and exceptional personalities.
-They are often ridden in areas that wouldn’t be safe for other horses, and on rides in Iceland, your guide will often tell you, “Just let the horse pick its own path, they know what they are doing.”
+They are often ridden in areas that wouldn’t be safe for other horses.
+On rides in Iceland, your guide will often tell you, “Just let the horse pick its own path, they know what they are doing.”
 They develop thick furry coats in the winter, which not only makes them look like large teddy bears, it makes them very comfortable in tough weather conditions.

 The Coat of Many Colors

-A unique characteristic of these viking horses are their wide variety of colors and patterns.
+A unique characteristic is their wide variety of colors and patterns.
 Over 100 different colors and patterns are recognized including: Móálóttur (Silver-gray with black points,) Leirljós (Very light, with lighter mane and tail,) and unusual shades of roan.

 Long Healthy Lives